 What is the aim of the research?

-From 2009 to 2017, a team, made up of university researchers, community researchers, non-governmental organizations, and youth from various African communities in Winnipeg, has been studying African youths’ experiences as newcomers to Canada and, specifically, their settlement experiences within downtown Winnipeg.
+From 2009 to 2017, a team, made up of university researchers, community researchers, non-governmental organizations, and youth from various African communities in Winnipeg, has been studying African youths’ experiences as newcomers to Canada and, specifically their experiences within downtown Winnipeg as they navigate sex, sexuality, and sexual health.
 While the members have changed over the course of the project, we provide a list below of the key members.

 While the overarching goal was to better understand the risks they faced of contracting HIV through ‘un-safe’ sexual relations, the project as an anthropological inquiry cast a wide net.
 We aimed to learn, through ethnographic research, about their settlement experiences as a whole and how many different kinds of risks affected their lives.
 While most of the youth are from lower income families, we did not focus on economic conditions so much as on social-spatial contexts, including the dynamics of a heterogeneous inner city, as factors that shaped sexuality.